Read this post to learn more about how distinct project and product management are and how you can adapt to these

 Managing a product like it were a project and vice versa is a widespread management mistake, and you shouldn’t be ashamed if you’ve done so before.
 However, you should be ashamed if – after noticing the astounding differences – you continue to do so.

 Project and product management may have a few similarities, but we’ll focus on the differences here to help you make informed decisions when choosing your management methods.

-Project and product management: where are the differences?
+Project vs. product management: where are the differences?

 For starters, let’s consider the definition of a project: to begin with, projects will always have a distinctive beginning, middle, and end – the end of a project being determined by achieving – or failing to – the determined goals.

 When working on a project, you’re assigned a determined set of resources you’ll be able to use to complete it.
 You’ll also have a well-defined goal, to begin with – this is what’ll determine if the project itself was successful: if the project achieves the goal, it was successful; if not, it wasn’t.

 Product management, however, is much more subjective.
 It’s about discovery and cyclic work than working with defined timeframes and goals.
 Managing a product is not a process with a beginning, middle or end – it’s a cycle or, better yet, a series of cycles of iteration, feedback, and deployments.
 The cycles within product management will cover many aspects, such as discovering the customer’s needs, experimentation, testing, development, and update deploys.

 As an iterative process, managing a product is not a linear process as a project is – you have the opportunity and are constantly encouraged to look back and make changes whenever they make themselves necessary.
 Prioritizing features is not set in stone and, if circumstances make it necessary, you’re able to reprioritize them whenever you need.